fieldtrip/website/workshop/meg-uk-2015/dcm_tutorial.md

 - Click “new data” and select the file containing low-pass filtered data (“fwmPapMcbdspmeeg_run_01_sss.mat”)

-- Select “MEG” as the modality to be modelled.
+- Select “MEG” as the modality to be modeled.
 The new pop-up window shows (on the left) the event-related field averaged across trials for single channels (separate lines), and (on the right) the same data in columns.

 - As we will model the evoked potentials (as opposed to e.g. induced responses or cross-spectral density), in the first drop-down menu please select “ERP”